danielgtaylor/python-betterproto/README.md

 ![](https://github.com/danielgtaylor/python-betterproto/workflows/CI/badge.svg)

 This project aims to provide an improved experience when using Protobuf / gRPC in a modern Python environment by making use of modern language features and generating readable, understandable, idiomatic Python code.
-It will not support legacy features or environments.
+It will not support legacy features or environments (e.g. Protobuf 2).
 The following are supported:

 - Protobuf 3 & gRPC code generation
   - Both binary & JSON serialization is built-in